pengjiz/pengjiz.com/content/en/r-nse.md

 Here `substitute` replaces the argument `expr` with its expression and `deparse1` (new in R 4.0.0) converts the expression to a string.
 This is how the base `plot` function generates labels.
-We can also evaluate an expression in a different environment from the one in which the expression should be evaluated:
+We can also evaluate an expression in a different environment from the one that should normally be used:

 ```r
 nse_env <- function(expr) {